Dre Campbell Farm

 Damage to leafy garden crops will show as yellow or white blotches.
 Moreover, tomato and fruit skins will show cloudy spots in the areas where the pests feed.

 Adults are not always green.
-They might also be brown or grayish in color.
+They might also be brown or grayish.

 14. Grasshoppers

-These harmful farm insects are voracious feeders that chew on the leaves, flowers, and stems of a live plant.
-They are green or brown to reddish yellow in color and are about 1 ½ inches long.
+These harmful farm insects are voracious feeders that chew on a live plant’s leaves, flowers, and stems.
+They are green or brown to reddish-yellow and are about 1 ½ inches long.

 15. Tarnished Plant Bugs